OliveraStojkova/OliveraStojkova/README.md

 **Welcome to my GitHub profile!**

 I'm a Master's student in Bioinformatics with a background in Genetics, Cell Biology and Development.
-My interest lies in integrating biological and biomedical data to gain insights into disease mechanisms and drive biologically relevant conclusions.
+My interest lies in integrating biological and biomedical data to gain insights into disease mechanisms and derive biologically relevant conclusions.

 ---